Cancer immunology: Immunoediting

 Cancer immunoediting is a process in which immune system interacts with tumor cells.
 It consists of three phases: elimination, equilibrium and escape.
 These phases are often referred to as "the three Es" of cancer immunoediting.
 Both adaptive and innate immune system participate in immunoediting.

 In the elimination phase, the immune response leads to destruction of tumor cells and therefore to tumor suppression.
 However, some tumor cells may gain more mutations, change their characteristics and evade the immune system.
-These cells might enter the equilibrium phase, in which the immune system does not recognise all tumor cells, but at the same time the tumor does not grow.
+These cells might enter the equilibrium phase, in which the immune system does not recognize all tumor cells, but at the same time the tumor does not grow.
 This condition may lead to the phase of escape, in which the tumor gains dominance over immune system, starts growing and establishes immunosuppressive environment.

 As a consequence of immunoediting, tumor cell clones less responsive to the immune system gain dominance in the tumor through time, as the recognized cells are eliminated.
 This process may be considered akin to Darwinian evolution, where cells containing pro-oncogenic or immunosuppressive mutations survive to pass on their mutations to daughter cells, which may themselves mutate and undergo further selective pressure.
 This results in the tumor consisting of cells with decreased immunogenicity and can hardly be eliminated.
 This phenomenon was proven to happen as a result of immunotherapies of cancer patients.